RashailBabar/Demo-blaze-using-cypress/README.md

 // The reason I mention these two files' names is that I merged all individual modules' test cases on a single file and for the whole flow I created another file

-//I also add more test cases and try to structure my code in a good way.
+//In future I also add more test cases and try to structure my code in a good way.